fidodogtraining/fidodogtraining.github.io/_classes/seminars/leash-reactivity.md

 Join us for a conversation on what leash reactivity is and where it stems from, how our response to it can amp things up, and how to (finally!) have a nice walk with your dog.

-This is a limited space seminar, we only have room for 25 people (no dogs at this one, folks).
-If you are interested please call and let us know you're coming.
+This is a limited space seminar, we only have room for 20 people (no dogs at this one, folks), so please register in advance!